TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-layered-data.md

 }
 ```

 The `ItemOffsetMapping` getters are complicated to do in a general way.
-For now I just forward on to the base layer.
+For now, I just forward on to the base layer.
 That works perfectly for the current use case where I have fake data in the base layer and an empty edit layer.
 I haven't exposed a way of changing the extent of a row or column so no need to worry about merging the layers together for now.

 ```ts
 getColumnItemOffsetMapping(snapshot: LayeredSnapshot<BaseSnapshot, EditSnapshot>): ItemOffsetMapping {